-Urinary tract infections (UTIs) are incredibly common in women, with some sources estimating one in every two women will experience a urinary tract infection in their lifetime.
+Urinary tract infections (UTIs) are incredibly common in women, with some sources estimating that one in every two women will experience a urinary tract infection in their lifetime.
 A UTI is an infection that occurs anywhere along the urinary tract, made up of the urethra, bladder, ureters and kidneys (in ascending order).
 Cystitis (bacterial infection of the bladder) is the most common presentation.
 While UTIs do occur in men, they’re more common in women because female urethra (the tube leading externally from the bladder) is shorter, allowing bacteria to enter the bladder more easily.